-That said, in the following article, we try to answer some of the major questions that currently surround the latest memory arrival: when will DDR5 be released?
+In the following article, we answer some of the major questions that currently surround the latest memory arrival.
+When will DDR5 be released?
 Is it worth purchasing DDR5 RAM?
 How will DDR5 compare with DDR4 RAM?
 These are just some of the areas which will be covered below.
 So, let’s not waste any more time and jump right into what we should expect from DDR5.